 - Plan carefully and as far in advance as possible.
-Use the field trips as learning opportunities in all instances. - Notify the office not less than two weeks in advance of a planned trip. - A bus or buses may be needed: if so, please submit your request for transportation to Parker Christensen, Transportation Director.
+Use the field trips as learning opportunities in all instances. - Notify the office not less than two weeks in advance of a planned trip. - A bus or buses may be needed: if so, please submit your request for transportation to Parker Christensen, Transportation Director after approval of the trip from the building principal.

 DO NOT leave money or any valuables in the classroom at any time unless the room is locked.
-All
+All fundraiser/concession money must be turned in before the end of the day/event.